jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

     (b) deducting from the sum—
       (i) the total organic milk premium for the season; and (ii) the total winter milk premium for the season
+  - **total export volume history** means the combined total volume of all products exported under a Tariff heading to all export markets over the previous 3 consecutive seasons by the eligible participants and eligible reserve participants who are seeking to be allocated export licences in the upcoming quota year
   - **total organic milk premium** means the total premium paid to shareholding farmers for the supply of organic milk to new co-op and any body that is an interconnected body corporate of new co-op in a season
   - **total winter milk premium** means the total premium paid to shareholding farmers for the supply of winter milk to new co-op and any body that is an interconnected body corporate of new co-op in a season
   - **trade** has the same meaning as in section 241(3) of the Financial Markets Conduct Act 2013, and for the avoidance of doubt includes exchange